apennell/voter-info/README.md

 ```

 However, it was clear that the project requirements wanted this done using JavaScript selectors and scrolling, so I implemented it that way rather than the best way.

+### With more time...

+I would like to build out the content of the site.
+The idea is that it's a basic voter information site, providing straightforward information about how to vote in your local US elections.
+I would like to add real content and customize it by location.